tableaunoir/tableaunoir/README.md

 ## Features

-* Draw and erase
+* Of course, you can draw and erase.
-* Fridge magnets that you can move on the board, to make animation e.g. for illustrating sorting algorithms, etc.
+* You can also use kind of fridge magnets that you can move on the board, to make animation e.g. for illustrating sorting algorithms, etc.
-* Create custom "fridge magnets" for interactive courses
+* You can also create custom "fridge magnets" for interactive courses.

 ## Galery